Abdullah Iqbal: Mjällby

 On 8 August 2024, Swedish top-tier Allsvenskan club Mjällby signed Iqbal for an amount of €200,000 until the 2028 season.
 He arrived as replacement for centre-back Colin Rösler, who had departed to Malmö.
+His first months were interrupted by a back injury.

-In the 2025 season, Iqbal became a crucial figure in Mjällby’s defense, helping the team clinch its first-ever Allsvenskan title.
+In the 2025 season, Iqbal became a crucial figure in Mjällby's defense, helping the team clinch its first-ever Allsvenskan title.

 International career

 Iqbal received his first senior international call-up for a friendly against Nepal on 16 November 2022.
 He went on to make his debut in the eventual 0–1 defeat.
 In June he represented Pakistan in Mauritius Four Nation Cup and then in the 2023 SAFF Championship.
 In October 2023 he represented Pakistan U23 in the AFC U23 Asian Cup Qualifiers.

 In June 2024, Iqbal captained the senior team for the first time in the second round of the 2026 FIFA World Cup qualification against Saudi Arabia and Tajikistan.

 Style of play

 Iqbal is known for his composure on the ball, aerial dominance, game vision, and leadership from defence.
 With a height of 1.92 metres, he has been praised for his physical strength with technical assurance, often initiating attacks through accurate passing from deep positions.
 Coaches have described him as a modern ball-playing centre-back, comfortable stepping forward to carry possession and link play.
 While primarily a central defender, his vision and mobility have occasionally led to comparisons with defensive midfielders for his capacity to transition play and control tempo.